Regional and Online Bachelor’s Admissions

 To be admitted into the Undergraduate Program students must have a high school diploma or GED and have a minimum of 15 equivalent college credits from any combination of the following:

-- Official college transcripts from a regionally accredited institution with a grade of C- or higher.
+- Official college transcripts from a regionally accredited institution with a GPA of 2.0 or higher.

 - International post-secondary transcripts officially certified by World Education Services (WES), the National Association of Credential Evaluation Services (NACES), or Josef Silny & Associates, Inc.